dmathieu/sidekiq-canary/README.md

 In order to do that, you need two apps.
 Your main one will run the default queue.
 The second one will run a `default_canary` queue.

-When deploying a sensitive change, you need to deploy the canary app only, and set the `DEFAULT_CANARY_PERCENT` environment variable **on both apps**.
+when deploying a sensitive change, you need to deploy the canary app only, and set the `default_canary_percent` environment variable on the app which triggers the job.

 Once this is done, all jobs will have the specified percentage number of chances of being picked to run in the canary instead of the main app.